lawsocsg/lawsoc-clinic-manual/docs/family-law.md

-In deciding on the division of matrimonial assets, the Court will take into consideration various factors including any debt owing or obligation incurred or undertaken by either party for their joint benefit or for the benefit of any child of the marriage.
-[70]_
+In deciding on the division of matrimonial assets, the Court will take into consideration various factors including any debt owing or obligation incurred or undertaken by either party for their joint benefit or for the benefit of any child of the marriage.[^56]

 Therefore, in case where the matrimonial property still has an outstanding mortgage, such amount will be taken into account when the